authbroker/mongo-benchmark/README.md

-# demodb
+# Benchmark
-a test plan and demo maker for authBroker
+Test plan and demo maker for authBroker and Paraffin IoT Platform